guykozlovskij/project-4-client/README.md

 # note-it-down
 By [Guy Kozlovskij](https://github.com/guykozlovskij) and [Chris Wood](https://github.com/Chrisw00d1).

-A Django, PostgresSQL, React full-stack app.
+A Django, PostgreSQL, React full-stack app.
 This is the final project for General Assembly's Software Engineering Immersive course.

 **note-it-down** is a fun and simple music maker allowing users to create and share songs.